verbb/plugin-kit/docs/react/getting-started/quick-start.md

 The important part is that `sourcePath` points at the built frontend output, and the `js` and `css` arrays match the filenames your Vite build created.

+`jsOptions` is required for this ES-module build.
+Without `type="module"`, browser errors can include `Cannot use 'import.meta' outside a module` or `Cannot use import statement outside a module`.
+Keep the module format and script type together.

-## 6. Render a mount element in the CP
+## 6. Render a Mount Element in the CP

 On the Craft side, register the asset bundle and output the element your React entry file will target.
 For example, add this to the template for your CP page, such as `my-plugin/src/templates/settings.twig`: